robinthoma/IoT-Workshop/README.md

 ```

 ##  Connecting sensor to IoT platform
--  Connect Led to D7 of Node MCU
+-  Go to Thinkspeak and make account [Thinkspeak](https://thingspeak.com/)

 -  Enter **SSID** and your **Password** of your network in the code